-If an executive officer receives a performance rating that he or she only partially meets expectations, then the individual component of the bonus is paid out at 50%; if an executive officer receives an unsatisfactory performance rating, then the individual component of the bonus is not paid out to that officer.
 Subject to the rights contained in any agreement between the Company and the executive officer, an executive officer must be employed by the Company on the bonus payment date to be eligible to receive a bonus payment.

-Fiscal 2022 Bonuses
+Fiscal 2023 Bonuses

-Annual corporate goals for fiscal 2022 were proposed by our executive officers and approved by our Compensation Committee in early 2022.
-Individual objectives for our executive officers for 2022 were proposed by each executive officer, with review, input and confirmation from our Chief Executive Officer.
+Annual corporate goals for fiscal 2023 were proposed by our executive officers and approved by our Compensation Committee in early 2022.
+Individual objectives for our executive officers for 2023 were proposed by each executive officer, with review, input and confirmation from our Chief Executive Officer.

-The target bonuses, as a percentage of base salary, for the named executive officers for fiscal 2022 are set forth in the following table.
-The target bonus for Dr. Kakkis increased from 70% of base salary in 2021 to 75% of base salary in 2022 and for the other named executive officers, from 45% of salary in 2021 to 50% of based salary in 2022.
+The target bonuses, as a percentage of base salary, for the named executive officers for fiscal 2023 are set forth in the following table.
+The target bonus for Dr. Kakkis increased from 75% of base salary in 2022 to 80% of base salary in 2023 to align with market practices.

-Name Target Bonus for Fiscal 2022 (% of Base Salary)
+Name Target Bonus for Fiscal 2023 (% of Base Salary)

 Emil D. Kakkis, M.D., Ph.D.
-75
+80

-Camille L. Bedrosian, M.D.
-50
+Howard Horn\ 50

 Erik Harris 50

 John R. Pinion II 50

-Mardi C. Dier 50
+Karah Parschauer 50

-In February 2023, the Compensation Committee assessed our overall 2022 performance against the achievement of the corporate goals to determine a total percentage of achievement between 0% and 150%.
-The Compensation Committee considered the following performance goals, as well as the relative weighting of these goals, in assessing overall performance for the 2022 fiscal year:
+In February 2024, the Compensation Committee assessed our overall 2023 performance against the achievement of the corporate goals to determine a total percentage of achievement between 0% and 150%.
+The Compensation Committee considered the following performance goals, as well as the relative weighting of these goals, in assessing overall performance for the 2023 fiscal year:

-Goal Weighting Achievement Against Goal Weighted Achievement 1.
-Commercial Products Achieve targets for global revenue in our territories and number of patients on products in target territories 44% 94% 41% 2.
-Research & Development Achieve enrollment objectives for pivotal trials for specified product candidates Generate clinical data for Phase 1/2 study of GTX-102 Stage-gate decisions for multiple translational research programs Positive in vivo efficacy data and CMC plan for specified product candidate Complete installation and start up of utility systems and major process equipment installed in gene therapy manufacturing facility 50% 72% 36% 3.
-General Corporate Maintaining operating cash usage within 5% of budget Retaining over 80% of employees rated as "meets expectations" or above Achieve threshold scores in annual employee engagement survey: overall engagement score of 80%+, inclusion and diversity score of 75%+ and employee well-being score of 75%+ Continue compliant and ethical practices and issue inaugural ESG report 6% 117% 7.0%
+Goal Weighting Achievement Against Goal Weighted Achievement Commercial Products Achieve targets for global revenue in our territories and number of patients on products in target territories 35% 91% 32% 2.
+Research &amp; Development Achieve enrollment objectives for pivotal trials for specified product candidates 52% 89% 46% Gene Therapy Manufacturing Complete engineering runs and GMP runs for drug product and drug supply 5% 150% 8% 4.
+General Corporate Maintaining operating cash usage within 5% of budget Retaining over 80% of employees rated as "meets expectations" or above Achieve threshold scores in annual employee engagement survey: overall engagement score of 80%+, inclusion and diversity score of 75%+ and employee well-being score of 75%+ Execute all goals while maintaining ethical and compliant culture with no adverse regulatory actions 8.5% 50% 4%